iomatix/Lugormod-X/README.md

 - Added lethality & thousand cuts skills.
 - Added new extern variables lmd_is_lethality_add_damage & lmd_is_thousandcuts_lethality to configure new skills.
 - New fully working leveling system with experience gain.
+- Simplification for Admin commands.
+Self commands availble without using the account name argument.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)